-Contributions, including unconditional promises to give, are recognized as revenues in the period the gift or promise is received.
+Contributions, including unconditional promises to give, are recognized as revenues in the period the gift is received.
 Contributions of assets other than cash are recorded at their estimated fair value at the date of gift, and unless instructed otherwise by the donor, are liquidated upon receipt or as soon as practical thereafter.
 Conditional contributions and promises to give are not recognized until the conditions on which they depend are substantially met.

-Revenue from fund management fees is recognized when the Foundation has an enforceable right to payment with fees based on fund market values on date billed.
+Revenue from fund management fees is recognized when the Foundation has an enforceable right to payment with fees based on the fund market values on the date billed.
+During 2024, the Foundation changed the management fee calculation to calculate fees based on the average daily balance of the fund.
 Revenue from capital campaigns is recognized when the Foundation has an enforceable right to payment in accordance with the terms of the campaign agreement.